Dog Boarding: What You Need to Know

 How Does Dog Boarding Work? - dog boarding

-Most stays follow a plain flow:
+Most stays follow this flow:

 Care typeBest fit for your dogWhat you should ask

-Friend or family careDogs who already know the caregiverWhat happens if your plans change?
+Friend or familyDogs who already know the personWhat happens if travel plans change?

 What Are the Best Practices for Dog Boarding?